grafana/faro-web-sdk/packages/transport-batch/README.md

 Faro transport to batch and transfer signals to a selected transport for sending.

-❗️ _Warning_: this package is experimental and may be subject to frequent and breaking changes.
-Use at your own risk. ❗️
+❗️*Warning*: this package is experimental and may be subject to frequent and breaking changes.
+Use at your own risk.❗️

 The Faro Batch Transport batches the signals it receives and transfers them to configured Transport.
 Batching signals is either done by (signal) count or by a specific time window.